withanhdammit/ESP32-Parking-Assistant/README.md

 ![Four_Bars_ExtraSmall](https://user-images.githubusercontent.com/55962781/202794373-1cdfc5d2-508c-4eeb-9bc8-bf75e5dc39d9.jpg)

+This is forked from Resinchem Tech's project to use an ESP32 instead of ESP8266.

 A simple to build and use garage parking assistant using an ESP32 and WS2812b LEDs.
 Using a low cost Wemos D1 Mini ESP32, a short strip of around 20-40 WS2812b LED pixels and TFMini-s LIDAR distance sensor, a visual parking assistant system for putting your car in the same location in the garage each time can easily be created.

 ### Please see the [wiki](https://github.com/Resinchem/ESP-Parking-Assistant/wiki) for full details on installation, configuration, settings and options.